-- Add eggs and Parmesan cheese to a shallow bowl and beat/mix until well combined.
+- Add the eggs and Parmesan cheese to a shallow bowl and beat/mix until well combined.

-- Add flour, salt, and pepper in a separate shallow plate and stir to combine.
+- Add the flour, salt, and pepper to a separate shallow plate and stir to combine.

-- Working with one chicken filet at a time, coat both sides of each chicken filet with flour; then dip in the egg mixture to coat on all sides.
+- Working with one chicken cutlet at a time, coat both sides of the chicken with flour, then dip it in the egg mixture to coat on all sides.
 Allow excess egg mixture to drip off.

-- Add filets to the heated oil and cook for about 4 to 5 minutes per side, or until cooked through and golden brown.
-If chicken is browning too quickly, but not cooking through on the inside, lower the heat.
+- Add the chicken to the heated oil and cook for about 4 to 5 minutes per side or until cooked through and golden brown.
+Lower the heat if the chicken is browning too quickly but not cooking through on the inside.

-- Remove chicken filets from skillet and transfer to a paper towel lined plate.
-Cover with a paper towel and set aside.
+- Remove the cooked chicken cutlets from the skillet and transfer them to a paper towel-lined plate.
+Cover with a towel or paper towel and set aside.

 - Whisk in lemon juice; whisk until completely incorporated and continue to cook for 2 minutes.
 It's important to whisk continuously so the cream does not curdle when you add in the lemon juice.

-- Add chicken pieces back into the pan; spoon sauce over chicken, garnish with parsley, and serve.
+- Remove from heat and add the chicken pieces back into the pan; spoon sauce over the chicken, garnish with parsley and serve.